Kuzne4ik/cursor_test/.continue/rules/docs-rule.md

 ---
 description: docs rule
 ---
-When create new PHP file check releated documentation md file and do update file content.
+When create new PHP file check related documentation md file and do update file content.